 - In which studies am I most likely to succeed?

-- What Victorian Curriculum & Assessment Authority (VCAA) requirements must I meet in order to complete my VCE?
+- What Victorian Curriculum & Assessment Authority (VCAA) requirements must I meet to complete my VCE, either scored or unscored?

 - What studies are available at Woodleigh School?

 - What prerequisite and recommended studies do I need to undertake for a particular career pathway?
-(The easiest way to find these is to check the most up-to-date VICTER publications on the VTAC website www.vtac.edu.au)
+(To check the most up to date VTAC information, visit www.vtac.edu.au).

-- What advice have I received from parents, teachers and the careers advisor?
+- What advice have I received from my parents/guardians, teachers and the careers counsellor?

-Students may select a program that has a specific orientation (for example, Business, Science, Arts), or one that has a more general focus.
-It is strongly recommended that students select at least two units of Mathematics where possible.
-All students should see the program as personally useful, both as a means to an end and as the most interesting and challenging way of completing VCE.
+Students may select a program that has a specific orientation or one that has a more general focus.
+Whilst aside from English or Literature being a compulsory requirement, students are encouraged to study the most challenging level they can cope with (to ensure that many tertiary options are opened).
+The school strongly recommends that students select at least two units of Mathematics where possible.
+In addition, students are strongly encouraged to maintain studying a language if possible.
+All students are encouraged to select a program tailored to their passions as the most exciting and challenging way of completing VCE.